corda/corda-docs/content/en/docs/corda-os/4.7/shell.md

 The shell interacts with the node by issuing RPCs (remote procedure calls).
 You make an RPC from the shell by typing `run`, followed by the name of the desired RPC method.

-You can find a list of the available RPC methods and their corresponding parameters [here](https://docs.corda.net/api/kotlin/corda/net.corda.core.messaging/-corda-r-p-c-ops/index.html).
+You can find a list of the available RPC methods [here](https://docs.corda.net/api/kotlin/corda/net.corda.core.messaging/-corda-r-p-c-ops/index.html).

 Some RPCs return a stream of events that will be shown on screen until you press Ctrl-C.